NethServer/nethsecurity-docs/migration.rst

 - static routes
 - port forwards
-- firewall rules: rules using NDPI services are not supported; source and destination objects are not currently supported and will be converted to rules with IP/CIDR addresses; all NAT helpers are loaded by default after the migration
+- firewall rules: rules using NDPI services are not supported; source and destination objects are not currently supported and will be converted to rules with IP/CIDR addresses; all NAT helpers are automatically loaded after the migration with standard kernel paramters
 - multiWAN configuration: providers will be preserved while divert rules (policy routing) are not migrated
 - QoS: classes with reserved bandwidth and rules are not supported
 - OpenVPN roadwarrior: mail notification is not supported, existing connection database is not migrated; OTP authentication is not supported